New Hampshire

 Voting Machines

-The voting systems used in New Hampshire are optical scan and paper ballots.
+The voting system used in New Hampshire are Optical Scan and Paper Ballots.

 You can learn more about voting systems by checking out the Elections Assistance Commission's (EAC) resource.